Hoverbear/hoverbear.org/content/blog/2020-12-31-the-entanglement-of-purpose-and-success/index.md

 These spaces also bring risk.
 The can invite conflict, unhappiness, or unrealized ambitions.
 These experiences themselves are valuable, and the process of learning to work through them in a good, healthy way can help offset the harm and pain they cause.

+> Store my meat?
+I store my meat in the belly of my brother,
+>
-> "Store my meat?
-I store my meat in the belly of my brother," an unnamed hunter, as noted by Daniel Everett, via [Robin Wall Kimmer's "The Serviceberry"](https://emergencemagazine.org/story/the-serviceberry/).
+> \- an unnamed hunter, as noted by Daniel Everett, via [Robin Wall Kimmer's "The Serviceberry"](https://emergencemagazine.org/story/the-serviceberry/).

 # Must, Should, May